 The PAEI model helps leaders benefit from their natural strengths while identifying areas for improvement.

 Furthermore, it increases collaboration as leaders learn to communicate more effectively with those embodying different leadership styles.

 The four roles of the PAEI model

-- The Entrepreneur – as the name suggests, the Entrepreneur is a visionary and innovative thinker that inspires those around them.
-They are less risk-averse than other management roles because they believe in their vision and are comfortable with uncertainty.
+As the name suggests, the Entrepreneur is a visionary and innovative thinker that inspires those around them.

 Advantages of the PAEI model